FormidableLabs/react-swipeable/README.md

 `delta` is the amount of px before we start firing events.
 The default value is 10.

+`cancelPageSwipe` should the `preventDefault()` function be called appon each swipe.
+Default is true.

     onFlick: React.PropTypes.func,
     onSwiped: React.PropTypes.func,
     onSwipingUp: React.PropTypes.func,